seancorfield/clj-new/README.md

     clj -A:new https://github.com/somename/someapp@c1fc0cdf5a21565676003dbc597e380467394a89 project-name arg1 arg2 arg3 ...

 In this case, `clj.new.someapp` must exist in the template and `clj.new.someapp/someapp` will be invoked to generate the template.
+A GitHub repository may include multiple templates, so you can also use this form:

+    clj -A:new https://github.com/somename/somerepo/someapp@c1fc0cdf5a21565676003dbc597e380467394a89 project-name arg1 arg2 arg3 ...

+`somename/somerepo` here contains templates in subdirectories, including `someapp`.
+Again, `clj.new.someapp` must exist in the template in that subdirectory and `clj.new.someapp/someapp` will be invoked to generate the template.

 Or, `template-name` can be a `:local/root` and template name like this: